VVRud/roman_clf/README.md

 ### Data preparation

-This script will do all the stuff related to data preparaion fast and clean.
+This script will do all the stuff related to data preparation fast and clean.
 To run it follow instructions below.

 ```sh
 cd path/to/project/roman_clf